agent-r/grblHAL-Pendant/README.md

 To be able to connect the pendant to grblHAL (at least if you use a Teensy4.1), you have to add a Bluetooth or Wifi module to your controller.

-I recommend using Bluetooth (for example aHC-05 module), as I noticed some connection losses with Wifi.
+I recommend using WiFi (for example a ESP01 module), as I noticed some connection losses with bluetooth.

 ### Bluetooth:
 The Module cannot be connected to the Teensy as it is.
 You have to program it first, by using AT-Commands.
 Instructions on how to do this can be found [all over the internet](https://www.google.com/search?q=how+to+program+a+hc+05+bluetooth+module+using+at+commands).